Takahashi FC-76Q (FC-76DCU + EX-CQ) Review

 Design and Build

-The FC-76Q is following a path started by the FS-60Q and most recently continued by the FOA-60Q.
+The FC-76Q is following a path started by the FS-60Q and most recently continued by the FOA-60Q (see above).

 Take a doublet refractor of moderate focal length and thread an extender ‘module’ into the OTA to create a longer focal length whilst improving correction and coverage right out to full frame.
 Result - a super-sharp visual scope or a large image scale and highly corrected field for imaging of small DSOs, eclipses etc. Then market the new scope as either an upgrade or a complete OTA.